Québec Maple Syrup

 Québec maple syrup is made from a single ingredient: the sap of maple trees.
 The sap flows every spring when day/night temperatures alternate between thawing and freezing.
 This natural phenomenon is unique to eastern North America.

-There are more than 150 species of maple in the world but only two provide the sap that can be produced into syrup.
-They are the sugar maple (Acer Saccharum) (87%) and the red maple (Acer rubrum) (13%).
+There are more than 150 species of maple trees in the world, of which only 4 species provide the maple sap that can be produced into syrup.
+These are mainly sugar maples (Acer saccharum) (70%) and red maples (Acer rubrum) (29%) and, to a much lesser extent, silver maples (Acer saccharinum) and black maples (Acer nigrum) (1%).

 Plus, nearly half of Québec’s maple syrup production is certified organic.